Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Month 3-6: Major Healing

-- Significant improvement: Most swelling resolved
+- Significant improvement: Most visible swelling resolved

 - Normal diet: Gradual return to regular foods